TosinAremu/DSA-Capstone-Project---Amazon-Product-Review/README.md

 ### Analysis & Insights
 The functions used for the analysis are:
-1. Unique
+1. UNIQUE
-2. AverageIF
+2. AVERAGEIF
-3. CountIFS
+3. COUNTIFS
 4. SUMIFS
 5. MAXIFS
 6. FREQUENCY